1. Home

-1. Use a Felting Cushion
+1. Use a Wool Felting Cushion Instead of Foam

 2. Use a Felting Needle Holder and the Right Size Needle